miyako/4d-component-classic-query-editor/README.md

 * Explicitly call the shared methods ``CLASSIC_QUERY_DEINIT`` and ``CLASSIC_QUERY_INIT`` in your host database.

+**Note:** Even if you do neither of the above, the lists are still created on the fly and internally cached.

 ### Usage

 Pass an object to the shared ``CLASSIC_QUERY`` method.